junkoda/cola_halo/README.md

 This code is assembled and parallelized (COLA & FOF) by Jun Koda.
-See reference 5 below about the application to the mock generation of WiggleZ Dark Energy survey and its accuracy.
+See reference 5 below about the application to the mock generation of WiggleZ Dark Energy Survey and its accuracy.
 Feel free to [open an issue](https://github.com/junkoda/cola_halo/issues) for bug reports or questions.